navidrome/website/content/en/docs/Usage/reverse-proxy.md

     ND_ENABLEUSEREDITING: false
 ```

-Note that only a handful of subsonic clients support BasicAuth (as it is not standardized by the subsonic specification), e.g. on Android DSub and Symfonium do, and on iOS play:Sub does.
-If you want to support all subsonic clients, you can have a look at the Traefik plugin [BasicAuth adapter for Subsonic](https://plugins.traefik.io/plugins/6521c6de39e2d7caa2181888/basic-auth-adapter-for-subsonic) which transforms subsonic authentication parameters into a BasicAuth header that Authelia can handle.
+If you want to add support for the subsonic authentication scheme in order to support all subsonic clients, you can have a look at the Traefik plugin [BasicAuth adapter for Subsonic](https://plugins.traefik.io/plugins/6521c6de39e2d7caa2181888/basic-auth-adapter-for-subsonic) which transforms subsonic authentication parameters into a BasicAuth header that Authelia can handle.